fluuuid/codedoodl.es/docs/contributing.md

 ## Submitting via form

-Fill out [this form](https://docs.google.com/forms/d/1K66OvKMiKqGjgmYRFUtEA43KZzBzv4KzObM1JtD4cbk/viewform) with a link to live version of your doodle, and some meta data around you / the doodle.
+Fill out [this form](https://docs.google.com/forms/d/1K66OvKMiKqGjgmYRFUtEA43KZzBzv4KzObM1JtD4cbk/viewform) with a link to live version of your doodle / the source code, and some meta data around you / the doodle.

-Once submitted we'll create a repo fork here on your behalf, and submit a pull request with code for your doodle sourced directly from a live link you provide.
-You'll be notified of the pull request with a _@mention_ (github username is required for submission of the form).
+Once submitted we'll upload to the development site and send you a link to check everything looks OK before pushing to the live site.